-Viral infections appear to be associated with significant decreases in neutral endopeptidase, an airway enzyme responsible for tachykinin degradation, and with increased bronchoconstriction in response to neural stimulation.
-This increased response to afferent stimulation occurs in the face of a normal smooth muscle (M_3) response to ACH.
-Thus, increased release of ACH is likely from the loss of the inhibitory function of the M_2 receptors on further release of ACH.
+Viral infections appear to be associated with significant decreases in neutral endopeptidase, an airway enzyme responsible for tachykinin degradation, and with increased bronchoconstriction in response to electrical stimulation of the vagus (4).
+This increased response to afferent stimulation occurs in the face of a normal smooth muscle (M3) response to ACH.
+Thus, increased release of ACH is likely from the loss of the inhibitory function of the M2 receptors on further release of ACH.
 This absence of negative feedback to ACH release allows cholinergic or neurally mediated bronchoconstriction to be potentiated.